No. 38 Group RAF

 No. 38 Group RAF was a group of the Royal Air Force which disbanded on 31 December 2020.
-It was formed on 6 November 1943 from the former 38 Wing with nine squadrons as part of Transport Command.
+It was formed on 6 November 1943 from the former 38 Wing with nine squadrons as part of RAF Transport Command.
 It was disbanded on 31 January 1951, but re-formed on 1 January 1960, became part of RAF Air Support Command in 1967 and then, in 1972, the air support group within RAF Strike Command.
 It was temporarily disbanded from 18 Nov 1983 to 31 Oct 1992 and from 1 April 2000 to 1 July 2014.
 It subsequently became part of RAF Air Command, bringing together the Royal Air Force’s Engineering, Logistics, Communications and Medical Operations units.
 Air Officer Commanding No. 38 Group was also responsible for UK-based United States Visiting Forces (USVF) units and for RAF personnel attached to other global armed forces.

 History

 The predecessor of 38 Group was No. 38 Wing RAF, initially formed on 15 January 1942 from 296 and 297 Squadrons and based at RAF Netheravon in Wiltshire under Group Captain Sir Nigel Norman.
 295 Squadron was additionally formed at Netheravon on 3 August 1942.
 To these were added 570, 298, 299, 190, 196, 620 Squadrons to form No. 38 Group on 11 October 1943.
-At that time four squadrons were equipped with Albemarles (295, 296, 297, 570), one with Halifaxes (298) and four with Stirlings (299, 190, 196, 620).
+At that time four squadrons were equipped with Armstrong Whitworth Albemarles (295, 296, 297, 570), one with Handley Page Halifaxes (298) and four with Short Stirlings (299, 190, 196, 620).
 A further Halifax unit, 644 Squadron, was added in February 1944.

 During 1943, changes of all aircraft types and operational bases were made.
 Nevertheless 295, 296 and 297 Squadrons were heavily involved that year in operations Beggar, Ladbroke and Fustian, during the invasion of Sicily.
 From February 1944 many sorties were made over mainland Europe in support of Special Operations Executive and detachments of the Special Air Service.

 But by 5 June 1944 the group’s updated resources had been fully redeployed between RAF Brize Norton, RAF Fairford, RAF Harwell, RAF Keevil and RAF Tarrant Rushton in preparation for Operation Overlord, the invasion of Europe.
 From then to 16 June the Group was fully involved in operations Tonga (the delivery of paratroop-filled gliders at the onset of Overlord) and Mallard (the delivery of the main airborne forces and their equipment by glider).